writethedocs/www/docs/conf/eu/2016/writingday.rst

 We'll be creating and editing content, so make sure that you have the tools you need to contribute.

--  Date & Time: **Sunday, May 22th, 9am-6pm**, with the conference
-   opening reception in the same space until 9, so feel free to keep working longer!

 Schedule
 ^^^^^^^^

-Full schedule and venue informatio will be published soon!
+Full schedule and venue information will be published soon!

 Documenting a new project?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^